badrap/cv3/README.md

 Vendors deflect, delay, or retaliate against good-faith security disclosures.
 CV3 enumerates and names these patterns so researchers and coordinators can cite a specific ID rather than re-arguing recurring disclosure patterns every time.

+The taxonomy follows the canonical order of a vulnerability disclosure:

+> We never received your report.
+> And if we did, it isn't really a bug.
+> And if it is, it isn't exploitable.
+> And if it is, it isn't severe.
+> And if it is, your report doesn't qualify.
+> And if it does, a fix is on the roadmap.
+> And if it never ships, you are the problem.
+> And if you say so in public, you'll be hearing from our counsel.

 ---

 ## Table of Contents